To discover a part of the construction site with some members of the team, simply chose one of the titles on the right. Welcome to the jobsite!

 The capacity of certain substations in Mascouche and Terrebonne will be exceeded in the near or short term, and several 120-kV lines between Duvernay and Laval’s north shore are facing the same situation.

-Hydro-Québec must thus expand its transmission system with additional infrastructure to meet this increasing demand.
+Hydro-Québec must thus expand its transmission system with additional infrastructure to meet this increasing demand in the Laurentides and Lanaudière regions.

 Plans to build a new line